-"regional level of government" means:

-- (a) for the United States, a state of the United States, the District of Columbia, or Puerto Rico; and - (b) for [Country], [].
+"regional level of government" means, for the United States, a state of the United States, the District of Columbia, or Puerto Rico.
+For Uruguay, "regional level of government" is not applicable, as Uruguay has no government at the regional level.